Jon Huntsman Jr.: Post-campaign politics

 The vast, illicit transfer of American innovation is one of the most significant economic issues impacting U.S. competitiveness that the nation has not fully addressed.
 It ... must be a top priority of the new administration [in 2016].

 Ambassador to Russia

+Huntsman speaking with Russian President Vladimir Putin and Russian Foreign Minister Sergey Lavrov in June 2018.
+John Bolton is seated to his right.

 On December 3, 2016, the Associated Press reported Huntsman was being considered by Donald Trump and the Trump transition team as a possible choice for United States Secretary of State in 2017, although Rex Tillerson was chosen 10 days later.

 On March 8, 2017, it was reported that Huntsman accepted a position as United States Ambassador to Russia.
 During his Senate confirmation hearings, he said, "There is no question that the Russian Government interfered in the U.S. election" in 2016.
 He also said the relationship between the two countries was "among the most consequential and complex foreign policy challenges we face."
 Huntsman was unanimously confirmed by the Senate, via voice vote, on September 28, 2017.